py2ai/py2ai.github.io/_posts/2025-11-14-Listening-and-Talking-clock.md

 - tutorial
 title: Voice-Enabled Wall Clock with Greetings
 ---
-*A beginner‑friendly guide with speech‑to‑text, text‑to‑speech, and a beautiful ticking analog clock.*

 # Wall Clock with Voice Time and Greeting

 This tutorial shows how to create a **Python-based wall clock** using `pygame`, with **text-to-speech** and **speech-to-text** using **pyttsx3** and **Vosk**.
 The app listens for the word "time" and responds with the current time and a greeting based on the current hour.